 Building on your expertise with an AICPA advisory service credential makes a strong statement.
 It sets you apart and gets you noticed.
 Credentials boost your career potential and credibility.
 Most of all, an AICPA credential establishes you as an expert.
 And that can be an invaluable addition to your résumé and practice.

-Learn more at the AICPA website.
+Learn more at aicpa.org/credentials.